 When General Gillmore took command, Smalls became pilot in the quartermaster's department in the expedition on Morris Island.
-He was then stationed as pilot of the Stono, where he remained until the United States troops took possession of the south end of Morris Island,
+He was then stationed as pilot of the Stono, where he remained until the United States troops took possession of the south and of Morris Island, when he was put in charge of Light House Inlet as pilot.

 Upon one occasion, in December, 1863, while the Planter, then under command of Captain Nickerson, was sailing through Folly Island Creek, the Confederate batteries at Secessionville opened a very hot fire upon her.
 Captain Nickerson became demoralized, and left the pilot-house and secured himself in the coal-bunker.
+Smalls moralized, and left the pilot-house and secured himself in the coal-bunker.
 Smalls was on the deck, and finding out that the captain had deserted his post, entered the pilot-house, took command of the boat, and carried her safely out of the reach of the guns.
 For this conduct he was promoted by order of General Gillmore, commanding the Department of the South, to the rank of captain, and was ordered to act as captain of the Planter, which was used as a supply-boat along the coast until the end of the war.
 In September, 1866, he carried his boat to Baltimore, where she was put out of commission and sold.